zymex22/Gloomy-Vanilla-overhaul/README.md

 #### Compatibility Notes:
-Will not work with original gloomy vanilla! (this is a replacement for that) <br /> Decore 1.0: run this mod after it because Decore 1.0 also does texture replacements. <br /> Gloomy brick wall mod dosent work together atm, ill make a fix for it or make my own patch. <br /> Should be save friendly, however if you use a lot of the removed items (like 2nd wall types or beds) it may be very destructive to your current game. <br />
+Will not work with original gloomy vanilla! (this is a replacement for that) <br /> Decore 1.0: run this mod after it because Decore 1.0 also does texture replacements. <br /> Should be save friendly, however if you use a lot of the removed items (like 2nd wall types or beds) it may be very destructive to your current game. <br />

 ### Changes